 I’m not sure which came first, my love of tie-dye or my love of cupcakes.
 But the two have always been my favorite forms of expression.
-At Baked by Melissa, the tie-dye cupcake is our signature bite-size flavor.
-And before we even started the company, I would bake tie-dye cupcakes with tie-dye icing for my friends and family whenever I had the chance.
+Before we even started this blog, I would bake tie-dye cupcakes with tie-dye icing for my friends and family whenever I had the chance.
 I’m about to show you how easy it is to add a pop of color to any of your favorite home-baked goodies – my two favorite ways to make tie-dye icing.
 Let’s get started!

-– At least 4 different colors food coloring
+- At least 4 different colors of food coloring;

-– Paint brush for food (you can find this in your local baking supply store or even the baking isle in the supermarket – or on amazon!
+- Paint brush for food (you can find this in your local baking supply store or even the baking aisle in the supermarket – or on Amazon!

-– Your favorite un-iced cupcake, cake or dessert to put icing on
+- Your favorite un-iced cupcake, cake, or dessert to put the icing on.